+9.1 Initial Screening

-- 9.1 Initial Screening: The City will review responses for responsiveness and responsibility.
+The Project Manager will review responses for responsiveness and responsibility.
 Those found responsive and responsible based on an initial review shall proceed to Step 2.
 Equal Benefits, Minimum Qualifications, an Inclusion Plan, satisfactory financial responsibility and other elements are screened in this Step.
-A significant failure to perform on past City projects may also be considered in determining the responsibility of a firm. - 9.2 Proposal Evaluation: The City will evaluate proposals using the criteria below.
+A significant failure to perform on past City projects may also be considered in determining the responsibility of a firm.

+9.2 Proposal Evaluation

+The City will evaluate proposals using the criteria below.
 Responses will be evaluated and ranked or scored.

-Evaluation Criteria:

-Experience & Qualifications 60% Approach to the Project 30%
+Experience & Qualifications 35%

+Project Approach 30%

+Proposed Delivery of Services 20%

-Inclusion Plan 10% Total 100%
+Inclusion Plan 10%

+References 5%

+9.3 Interviews

-- 9.3 Interviews: The City may interview top ranked firms that are most competitive.
+The City may interview top ranked firms from the proposal evaluation.
 If interviews are conducted, rankings of firms shall be determined by the City, using the combined results of interviews and proposal submittals.
-Consultants invited to interview are to bring the assigned Project Manager named by the Consultant in the Proposal, and may bring other key personnel named in the Proposal.
-The Consultant shall not bring individuals who do not work for the Consultant or are not on the project team without advance authorization by the City Project Manager.
-If interviews are conducted, they will be worth 100 additional points. - 9.4 References: The City may contact one or more references.
+Consultants invited to interview are to bring the assigned key person(s) named by the Consultant in the Proposal, and may bring other key personnel named in the Proposal.
+The Consultant shall not bring individuals who do not work for the Consultant or are not on the project team without advance authorization by the Procurement Contact.

+9.4 References

+The City may contact one or more references.
 The City may use references named or not named by the Proposer.
+The City may also consider the results of performance evaluations issued by the City on past projects.

+9.5 Selection

-The City may also consider the results of performance evaluations issued by the City on past projects. - 9.5 Selection: The City shall select the highest ranked Proposer(s) for award including the interview (If applicable) and written proposal. - 9.6 Contract Negotiations.
-The highest ranked Proposer will be asked to bring forward a fee schedule and pricing proposal for negotiation and discussion with the City.
+The City shall select the highest ranked Proposer(s) for award including written proposal and the interview (If applicable).
+The City reserves the right to make a final selection based on the combined results and/or the overall consensus of the Consultant Evaluation Committee.

+9.6 Contract Negotiations

+The City may negotiate elements of the proposal as required to best meet the needs of the City, with the apparent successful Proposer.
 The City may negotiate any aspect of the proposal or the solicitation.
+The City does not intend to negotiate the base contract, which has been attached (See Attachments).

+9.7 Right to Award to next ranked Consultant.

+If a contract is executed resulting from this solicitation and is terminated within 90-days, the City may return to the solicitation process to award to the next highest ranked responsive Consultant by mutual agreement with such Consultant.
+New awards thereafter are also extended this right.

-The City does not intend to negotiate the base contract, which has been attached (See Attachments). - 9.7 Repeat of Evaluation: If no Consultant is selected at the conclusion of all the steps, the City may return to any step in the process to repeat the evaluation with those proposals active at that step.
+9.8 Repeat of Evaluation:

+If no Consultant is selected at the conclusion of all the steps, the City may return to any step in the process to repeat the evaluation with those proposals active at that step.
 The City shall then sequentially step through all remaining steps as if conducting a new evaluation process.
 The City reserves the right to terminate the process if no proposals meet its requirements.